NoroffFEU/development-platforms/firebase-case-study.md

        - **Firebase ML(Beta)**

 - ### Release And Monitor Products[^8]
     - **Firebase Crashlytics** : is a crash and error reporting tool.
 When an application, whether it is web or mobile, encounter a problem as experienced by the actual user, it sends an error report in real-time.
 It helps developers to fix bugs in the application as quickly as possible.
-It sends also important informations for troubleshooting the caused of the crash or the error.The following are more of their release and monitor products :
+It sends also important informations for troubleshooting the caused of the crash or the error.
+The following are more of their release and monitor products :
        - **Google Analytics**
        - **Remote Config**
        - **Performance Monitoring**
        - **Test Lab**
        - **App Distribution**

-- ### Engage Products
+- ### Engage Products[^9]
+   - **Remote Config** : is a feature management tool.
+Developer can quickly change the behavior and appearance of the application without updating the application from an app store.
+It allows also for developers to customize the content of the application based on user's location, age, gender or how much they spent with your application.
+This tool is good if you want ot test your applications with different target of audience without doing much stuff in changing your codes and no need for the users to update their app.
+The following are more of their engage products :
+       - **Google Analytics**
+       - **A/B Testing(Beta)**
+       - **Authentication**
+       - **Cloud Messaging**
+       - **Crashlytics**
+       - **In-App Messaging**

 [^1]: https://blog.back4app.com/firebase/
 [^2]: https://www.c-sharpcorner.com/article/introduction-to-google-firebase/